okdefinet/groestl-nodes/README.md

-## Groestl Nodes
+## OK Nodes

-Groestl Nodes is a crawler that attempts to map out all Groestlcoin nodes for mainnet and testnet
+OK Nodes is a crawler that attempts to map out all Groestlcoin nodes for mainnet and testnet

 A flask web server is included to display the data.